getsentry/sentry-docs/docs/clientdev/context.rst

 Ideally a user never needs to be concerned with clearing the context.
 Framework integrations should do this automatically as far as possible.
-For instance if a client integration is configured for a web framework it should automatically hook the framework in a way where it will clear the context at the end of every request and ideally also already invoke things like ``http_context`` automatically.
+For instance if a SDK integration is configured for a web framework it should automatically hook the framework in a way where it will clear the context at the end of every request and ideally also already invoke things like ``http_context`` automatically.